dalibo/temboard/doc/temboard-howto.md

 # First connection

-Once `temboard` installed and running, it's time to try a first connection to the web interface with HTTPS on port `8888`: `https://localhost:8888/`
+Once `temboard` is up and running, it's time to try a first connection to the web interface with a web browser using `https` at the address `https://<temboard-host>:8888/`.

 ![Login](sc/login.png)

-You'd get a login box, default administration account is `admin`, password `admin`.
-Obviously, this password must be changed as soon as possible.
-To edit user's profile, please go to `Manage` -> `User list` -> `Edit` on the corresponding row.
+You should get a login box.
+The default administration account is `admin`, the password is `admin`.
+Obviously, this password *MUST* be changed as soon as possible.
+To edit user's profile, please login and go to `Manage` -> `User list` then `Edit` on the corresponding row.

 ![Edit admin user](sc/edit-user-admin.png)

-Currently, when a logged in user changes its password, the error message `Restricted area...` is raised, this behaviour is due to the expiration of user session when the password is changed.
+Currently, when a logged in user changes its password, the error message `Restricted area...` is raised, this behaviour is due to the expiration of user session when the password has been changed.
 Go back to the login page and fill the form with the new password.

 # User and user group creation

-User acces controls to instances managed by `temboard` are based on `groups` belonging.
+User acces controls to instances managed by `temboard` are based on `group` belonging.
 Each `instance` can belong to N `instance group`, each `user` can belong to N `user group`.
 Each `user group` is granted or not to acces an `instance group`.
-You must be logged in with a user having administration privileges.
+You must be logged in with a user having administration privileges to manage `users`.

 ## User group creation